xwghua/dcimg2tiff/README.md

 `destfolder` The destination folder to store tif files.

 # Acknowledgement
 Please acknowledge Xuanwen Hua's contribution if this package is used in your work.
-For any further questions, please feel free to email me <xwghua@gmail.com> or DM me on Github.
+For any further questions, please feel free to DM me on Github.
 Thank you!\
 \- Mar.
 24th, 2022
+PLEASE NOTE THAT I DO NOT USE WECHAT OR ANY CHINESE SOCIAL MEDIA.